 For many first year students, university life can bring up one or more of the following:

 - self-doubt about your academic and social skills

-- problems with organization and time management; loss of concentration
+- problems with organization and time management

 - digestive issues or loss of appetite